What is a Controlled Foreign Corporation?

 The United States does not have jurisdiction over companies established abroad that do not operate within its territory.
 Unless the foreign entity repatriates its earnings by paying dividends to its US parent or US individual shareholder, the profits of the foreign company are not taxed in the US.

 The Internal Revenue Code (“IRC”) provides a set of rules to prevent US taxpayers from escaping taxation by establishing companies overseas.
+What is a CFC?
 Section 957(a) defines a Controlled Foreign Corporation (“CFC”) as any foreign corporation in which more than 50% of the total combined voting power of all classes of stock entitled to vote or total value of the stock is owned directly, indirectly, or constructively by U.S. shareholders on any day during the taxable year of such foreign corporation.

 A U.S. shareholder is a U.S person (US citizen, permanent resident or resident by the substantial presence test) who owns directly, indirectly, or constructively 10% or more of the total combined voting power or total value of shares of all classes of stock entitled to vote in a foreign corporation.
 See an example of a controlled foreign corporation in the diagram below.

 I have a CFC, now what?